-One of the most universal ways to use candles in the church is to light a candle for peace.
-As we live in a world where peace is elusive due to war and natural disasters, lighting a candle allows us to stand in solidarity with the many people around us who are affected by these conflicts.
-It also reminds us that Isaiah called Jesus the “Prophet of Peace”.
-Jesus teaches us all how to be peacemakers and the one who will bring peace to Earth again when He returns.
+One of the most universal ways to use candles in church is to light a candle for peace.
+We live in a world where peace is elusive due to war and natural disasters.
+Lighting a candle allows us to stand in solidarity with the many people around us who are affected by these conflicts.
+It also reminds us that Isaiah called Jesus the "Prophet of Peace".

-When we light a candle with the intention of peace, we recognize that peace is a light that can shine in dark places.
-As we look at the candle, we can celebrate the peace we find in Jesus Christ and know that it is through him alone that true peace is made possible.
+When we light a candle with the intention of peace, we recognize it is a light that can shine in dark places.
+As we look at the candle, we can celebrate the peace we find in Jesus Christ.
+We know that it is through him alone that true peace is made possible.

 When you light a candle for peace in the church, consider also saying a prayer for the following people or situations: